adbar/trafilatura/README.rst

 Because it relies on `lxml <http://lxml.de/>`_, trafilatura is comparatively fast.
 It is also robust, as the additional generic `jusText algorithm <http://corpus.tools/wiki/Justext>`_ is used as a backup solution.

-Work in progress, currently experimental features:

--  [x] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
--  [x] Language detection on the extracted content
--  [-] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
--  [ ] Preservation of in-line text formatting (bold, italic, etc.)

 Installation
 ------------

 *trafilatura* is a Python package (compatible with Python 3.5 upwards) which is currently tested on Linux and macOS and to some extent on Windows.
 It is available on `PyPI <https://pypi.org/>`_ and can be installed using ``pip``.
 (Use ``pip3 install trafilatura`` on systems where both Python 2 and 3 are globally installed.)

-Install from package repository: ``pip install trafilatura``
+First install from package repository: ``pip install trafilatura`` Please update regularly to make sure you have the latest version: ``pip install -U ...``

-Direct installation of the latest version (see `build status <https://travis-ci.org/adbar/trafilatura>`_): ``pip install git+https://github.com/adbar/trafilatura.git``
+Direct installation of the latest available code (see build status above): ``pip install git+https://github.com/adbar/trafilatura.git``

 For all experimental functionality please use ``pip install trafilatura[all]`` Most notably: language detection and faster processing of downloads.
 The ``cchardet`` package is currently not working on some macOS versions.